-Songwriting Exercises: How to Improve Songwriting by Using Constructive Rest
+How to Improve Your Songwriting by Using Constructive Rest

-Sometimes it’s easier to do brainy or routine work for longer periods of time than it is to be producing or creating content from scratch.
+Sometimes it’s easier to do brainy or routine work for longer periods of time than it is to produce or create content from scratch.

 To sustain a full day of creativity, it takes more than a willingness to muscle through.

 We have to set up our whole system to be tuned to our inspiration/muse.
 In order to have the creative faucet turned on all day, we have to make sure our tank is full.

 In this post, we’ll talk about ways to rest that can open you creatively and increase your productivity.

 First, let’s talk about rest on a human level.